 2. PROTECT IT

 I dropped my phone the other day and it cracked the screen pretty badly.
 Luckily, it still works, but it could just as well have been ruined.
 Protect your phone by putting it in a case that will keep it from being damaged when it slips out of your hand.
 You might also consider a screen protector.
 I’m for sure getting one on mine so I don’t have to face this problem again.
+In addition, protect your phone’s important data and information against peeping individuals by using a privacy screen protector.
 At the same time, protect your phone with the warranty or insurance so you can have it repaired without a huge out of pocket cost.

 3. CLEAN IT